rahulnsanand/SearchIt-Java/README.md

 #### New Features!

   - You can now select a Dark Theme!
-  - [Downloading the API detail as a .json file is yet to come.]
+  - Downloading the API detail as a .json file is yet to come.
+  - Check Internet Connectivity at launch and during search, handled.

 #### Dependencies Used